Makati: American occupation

-As of 1934, Makati had 14 barangays according to the Rizal provincial directory, namely: Poblacion, Comandante Carmona, Culiculi (present-day Pio del Pilar), Guadalupe, Fort McKinley, Malapadnabato (present-day West Rembo), Masilang (present-day South Cembo), Kasilawan, Olimpia (Olympia), Palanan, Pinagkaisajan (Pinagkaisahan), Rural, Sampalukan, and Tejeros.
+In 1934, Makati had grown to 14 barrios according to the Rizal provincial directory, namely: Poblacion, Comandante Carmona, Culiculi, Guadalupe, Fort McKinley, Malapadnabato (present-day West Rembo), Masilang (present-day South Cembo), Kasilawan, Olimpia (Olympia), Palanan, Pinagkaisajan (Pinagkaisahan), Rural, Sampalukan, and Tejeros.
 Fort McKinley, Malapadnabato, and Masilang were previously parts of Pateros.

 Japanese occupation

-Map of the City of Greater Manila, showing Makati's territory aligned with its boundaries since 2023.
+Map of the City of Greater Manila, showing Makati's territory aligned with its present-day boundaries.

 On January 1, 1942, Makati was one of the municipalities of Rizal merged alongside Manila and Quezon City to form the City of Greater Manila as an emergency measure by President Manuel L. Quezon.
-It regained its pre-war status as a municipality of Rizal when the City of Greater Manila was dissolved by President Sergio Osmeña effective August 1, 1945.
+The Fort McKinley military reservation, however, was explicitly excluded from Greater Manila; it was renamed as Sakura Heiyei by Japanese forces.
+Makati regained its pre-war status as a municipality of Rizal when the City of Greater Manila was dissolved by President Sergio Osmeña effective August 1, 1945.

 Post-war Era

 After the destruction that the Second World War brought upon Manila, and the subsequent closure of Nielson Field, the town grew rapidly, and real estate values boomed.
 The first of the planned communities (in what are now the barangays Forbes Park, Urdaneta, San Lorenzo, and Bel-Air established during those times) were established in the 1950s with the efforts of its landowner, Ayala y Compañía.
 At the same time, Fort McKinley, then renamed Fort Bonifacio, and the then Philippine Army headquarters, became the starting point for the building up of seven more communities by military families who worked in the base area.
 New office buildings were built on what is now the Makati Central Business District (CBD).
 Since the late 1960s, Makati has transformed into the financial and commercial capital of the country.
+During this period, several barrios were converted into new independent barangays, while additional barangays were established by subdividing existing villages.
 In December 1972, two barrios (later barangay) of Makati were established at the Inner Fort Bonifacio area: Post Proper Northside and Post Proper Southside.

 On November 7, 1975, Makati was separated from Rizal province to become part of the National Capital Region as a component municipality.